ItsMeForLua/ln_messagepack/README.md

-## ln-messagepack
+## ln_messagepack

 A [MessagePack](https://msgpack.org/index.html) serialization library for Lean 4.

-`ln-messagepack` provides a simple API for encoding and decoding Lean data structures into the MessagePack binary format, making it ideal for data exchange, network protocols, and compact storage.
+`ln_messagepack` provides a simple API for encoding and decoding Lean data structures into the MessagePack binary format, making it ideal for data exchange, network protocols, and compact storage.

 ## Features